 What is the worst part of your job?
 Well, the worst and the best is coming together.
 This environment where people are flourishing and being productive provides a lot of cheer.
 On the other hand, we have a company with over 90 people, and so sometimes people are annoyed or angry or unhappy or behaving badly.
 That sometimes makes me sad.
 But there is more reason to be happy.

-A "tree of beams" outside the entrance to the restaurant Inside the restaurant, which is open to the public
+Inside the restaurant, which is open to the public

 What time do you get up and go to bed?
 I wake up at a quarter to 7:00, and by half past 7:00 I'm at the studio.
 I work until 6:00 and then I go home and eat, and then I work in the evening.
 And I go to bed between 11:00 and 12:00.